Who Can Adopt in Saskatchewan: Eligibility, Background Checks, and Requirements

 Out-of-Province Residents and Multi-Jurisdiction Checks

-If any adult in your household has lived outside Saskatchewan in the past five years, you'll need to obtain equivalent background checks from those provinces or countries.
-The Ministry will specify what documentation they require for out-of-province history.
-This can significantly extend the timeline for applicants who have moved recently.
+If any adult in your household has residence history outside Saskatchewan, you may need equivalent background checks from those provinces or countries.
+The Ministry will specify what documentation it requires for out-of-province history.
+This can extend the timeline for applicants with multi-jurisdiction history.

 Medical Clearance Requirements

-Your physician completes a standard Ministry form confirming you're medically fit to parent.
+Your physician completes a standard Ministry form confirming you are physically and mentally capable of parenting.
 This isn't a full physical — it's a certification.
 Common questions your physician will address include your overall health, any diagnosed conditions, medications, and their professional assessment of your fitness to parent.

 Starting the Eligibility Assessment